raghubhogireddy/Java-Functional-Reactive-Programming/README.md

 ### Method & Constructor Reference

+Method reference is a shorter way of writing a lambda
 1. **object :: instanceMethod** <br>
    Method Reference to an instance method of an existing object <br>
    `Ex : e -> System.out.println(e) => System.out :: println;`